Perhaps the most important design consideration in major research laboratories with fume cupboards is speed of response and stability.

 When fume cupboard exhausts are manifolded a new variable is introduced to the control system – a pesky instability caused by rapid changes in duct static pressure.
 While the mechanical engineer might consider oversizing ductwork to reduce static pressure, this is rarely possible due to spatial and budget restrictions.
-The best control solution is to have mechanical pressure independence in the air control valve itself and a performance of < 1 second response to static pressure changes.
+The precise control solution is to have mechanical pressure independence in the air control valve itself and a performance of < 1 second response to static pressure changes.

-When both speeds of response and stability are under control the manifold laboratory exhaust system will be safe, efficient and consistent.
+When both speeds of response and stability are under precise control the manifold laboratory exhaust system will be safe, efficient and consistent.